still-js/stilljs-site/docs/components-communication.md

             super();
             //First component to load when running the app this.setHomeComponent(BiddingDisplay);
+            //Set the service folder path (takes place only for service injection) this.servicePath = 'service/';
         }

         /** Launch the components in the App container */